When a prospect agrees to schedule a discovery call with your sales team, they’re obviously interested in what you’re selling.

-Lucidchart users have the tools to eliminate the risk of a poor sales handoff.
-The Lucidchart Sales Solution includes a Salesforce integration that allows users to import contacts and develop account maps revealing all the key people in their sales processes.
+Lucidchart has the tools to eliminate the risk of a poor sales handoff.
+This visual workspace includes a Salesforce integration that allows users to import contacts and develop account maps revealing all the key people in their sales processes.

 Account maps allow sales reps to visualize the political landscape of a company and reveal all of the key stakeholders.
 And, most crucially, all the insights from the discovery call can be included within the account map.